Skip to content

 A good strategy is to identify and communicate the purpose and goals of the meeting to attendees ahead of time, inviting and incorporating their feedback on the meeting’s agenda.
 Before the meeting, be sure to share this itinerary with your audience in enough time for them to review and familiarize themselves with it.

 As you develop your agenda, though, make sure to include ample time for questions and answers.
-Ideally, this shouldn’t only be reserved for the end of the meeting but should be integrated throughout it and used as a means to facilitate conversation.
+Ideally, this shouldn’t be reserved for the end of the meeting but integrated throughout it and used to facilitate conversation.

 In addition, you should give your audience the capability to communicate in real-time both with you and with one another.
 At a minimum, enabling attendees to virtually “raise their hand” or otherwise signal you when they have a question or comment is a great way to foster collaboration.
 Likewise, enabling an audience chat, which you or a colleague can closely monitor, will inspire engagement and enable you to better read the room, a necessity in the virtual space, where it can be difficult to assess your audience’s body language and facial cues.

-By preparing in advance and, in particular, by encouraging engagement and feedback both before and during the meeting, you will also be more likely to meet one of the most important needs of our digital transformation era: the need to get coworkers, colleagues, clients, and peers on board with this new way of meeting, collaborating, working, and learning.
+By preparing in advance and, in particular, by encouraging engagement and feedback both before and during the meeting, you will also be more likely to meet one of the most important needs of our digital transformation era: getting coworkers, colleagues, clients, and peers on board with this new way of meeting, collaborating, working, and learning.

 The Takeaway